Office hours: Monday-Friday 8:00 a.m.-5:00 p.m., CST.

 That’s fine.
 This doesn’t have to be about assisting folks with individual FAFSA completion.
 This might be more of helping support the counselor building a college culture.
-You might sponsor a competition for decorating classroom doors with college material or hosting a financial aid night for parents at the high school or joining your recruitment team when they visit the high school or college fair.
+You might sponsor a competition for decorating classroom doors with college material, host a financial aid night for parents at the high school, or join your recruitment team when they visit the high school or college fair.

 What if our community college already partners with Get2College and are in the high schools?

 You can still individually adopt one of your high schools to really move the needle beyond your FAFSA completion day.
 You can partner with the high school counselor to find new ways to reach students such as using the student record level data available from the MS Office of Student Financial Aid to improve their school’s FAFSA completion rate.